L4rsG/F-Heat_QGIS/docs/oss_used.rst

 - **Pandas**: Operations on large datasets.
 - **NetworkX**: Creation of graphs for network design.

-Refer to the `requirements.txt` for the complete list of dependencies.
+Refer to the `requirements.txt` for the complete list of dependencies and versions.